Rugby in Cardiff: Cardiff Demons

-Cardiff City Rugby League
+Cardiff Blue Dragons Rugby League

-In 2014, it was decided that the two open Rugby League sides in the City, Cardiff Demons and Cardiff Spartans would merge to form a new club, Cardiff City RLFC.
+In 2014, it was decided that the two open Rugby League sides in the city, Cardiff Demons and Cardiff Spartans would merge to form a new club, Cardiff City RLFC.
 The two clubs, both previously playing their open age sides in the Welsh Conference, would run two open age sides in the 2015 season, playing home games at Cardiff Arms Park, as well as develop the junior sides based at Llandaf North and Rumney.
 For 2017, Cardiff Blue Dragons Rugby League has entered into a partnership with Glamorgan Wanderers to play at The Memorial Ground.
 Cardiff Blue Dragons RLFC is now the largest Rugby League club in Wales with age grades up to senior sides for both male and female players.
 The men's team continues to play in the South Wales Premier.

 Cardiff Metropolitan University Rugby League

 Cardiff Metropolitan University/UWIC RLFC were consistently one of the best university sides in Great Britain having won the national title twice in the early part of this century.
 They have produced a number of players for Cardiff Demons and the successful Wales Students side.
 The side will resume playing in the BUCS Leagues in 2016.

 The University of South Wales, which has a campus in Cardiff, also fields Rugby Union and Rugby League sides usually playing at the University Sport Park in Treforest.

+In 2023, Cardiff University established a men's Rugby League team playing in the Midlands and West 1 RFL division.